All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 “Ask a family member or someone close to you to remind you”

-What do the young people of CHIVA say about taking medicines?
+What do the young people of Chiva say about taking medicines?

 “Keeps your immune system healthy and your HIV virus low”